elvisnovoa/sdocker/README.md

 # Sdocker - Docker integration for SageMaker Studio
 Helper application to setup Docker Host on SageMaker Studio

+## How SDocker works
+`sdocker` provision an EC2 instance that is use as a remote docker host that is running docker daemon. `sdocker` does the following:
+- Setup networking and security groups between the instance and SageMaker Studio Apps and EFS
+- Provision EC2 instance
+- Mount SageMaker Studio EFS on EC2 instance
+- Run a `docker:dind` image as Host docker daemon and open map port 1111 to allow access to docker daemon.
+- Create docker context on the client to connect to docker host

 ## Prerequsites
 - SageMaker Studio setup in `VPCOnly` mode, and VPC has DNS hostnames and DNS resolution options enabled.
 - Execution role for Studio with the below permissions: